ukstv/oki-docker/README.md

 ### Why do I need this?

 Well, I assume you use Docker Compose in development.
 Then you might face the next issues:
-1. If your `package.json` was changed, you need to rebuild all affected Docker Compose services (or if you use `lerna` - all services), and it takes huge amount of time.
+1. If your `package.json` was changed, you need to rebuild all affected Docker Compose services (or if you use `lerna` - I bet almost all services), and it takes huge amount of time.
 2. IDE does not help you with auto-completion anymore, because `node_modules` folder is missing.

 **Oki Docker** suggest you to solve both issues at once by installing packages at Docker Entrypoint.